10x-Engineers/cva6_Linux_Boot/docs/01_cva6_user/index.rst

 ..
-   Copyright (c) 2023 OpenHW Group
+   Copyright (c) 2022 OpenHW Group
-   Copyright (c) 2023 Thales DIS design services SAS

-   Licensed under the Solderpad Hardware Licence, Version 2.1 (the "License");
+   Licensed under the Solderpad Hardware Licence, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at